Advanced: project structure and customization

 Modifying the standalone application

-existing platform; if you’ve changed the hardware (XSA) you’ll need a
+platform; if you’ve changed the hardware (XSA) you’ll need a fresh

 PetaLinux side